-From June to October 2014, Jenny O’Connell embarked on a walking journey across Finland, retracing the steps of Lappish legend Petronella Van Der Moer into the heart of the Arctic Circle.
+From June to October 2014, Jenny O’Connell embarked on a walking journey across Finland, following the footsteps of Lappish legend Petronella Van Der Moer into the heart of the Arctic Circle.
 This is her blog.

 Do you feel like you need a little help from the Lemmenjoki Youth Club to get into the holiday spirit?
 Me too.
 (They might kill me for this.
 Worth it.)
 Starring: Jouko Korhonen Aki Karvonen Jukka Kela Ami Telilä Mullis Merry Christmas to all, and thank you for being part of this ongoing adventure.